foguinhoperuca/YAWECAPP/README.md

 # Credits

 Copyright (c) 2013 Jefferson Campos - @foguinhoperuca.
 Licensed under the GPLv3 license.
-YAWECAPP is basead on JUMBABOOM (Jquery + UNderscore + BAckbone + BOOtstrap + Markup = JUNBABOOM! ), developed by @victorwpbastos.
+YAWECAPP is basead on JUMBABOOM (Jquery + UNderscore + BAckbone + BOOtstrap + Markup = JUNBABOOM! ), developed by @victorwpbastos (there is some changes in libraries used, like Handlebarsjs instead Markupjs).
 Basead in project grunt-commonjs (https://npmjs.org/package/grunt-commonjs).

 # License

-All this work is  basead in GNU GPLv3.
+All this work use MIT license.
 See License file for more informartion.